StandWisdom/PCa-GGNet/README.md

 ## Prepare your data for generator-net:
 The training list was essential for the Framework.

 For generator-net, you should split your 3D MRI into 2D slice, and record the data-ID, label, flag of tumor slice, and path of every slice as .csv or .xlsx.
 The names of columns were 'ID','label','Z', and 'path' in our project.
-More details can be found in DataSet.py.
+More details can be found in DataSet.py and 'generatorNet_trainlist_example.xlsx'.

 For action-net, you should first extract the CNN features of each slice (not only tumor slice) by generator-net.
 Then, you should record the data-ID, label, flag of tumor slice, predicted result of the slice with probability, and extracted features as .csv or .xlsx.
-More details can be found in action-net.py and actionNet_trainlist_example.csv.
+More details can be found in action-net.py and actionNet_trainlist_example.xlsx.

 ## Training for generator-net
 `python generator-net.py`